DanielQFK/Learning-Python/README.md

 # Learning-Python

-This repository can help you learn Pand exercise Python by Crash course book
+This repository can help you learn Pand exercise Python by Crash course book...